Four-wheel drive: Limiting slippage

-A third approach to limiting slippage is taken by a Torsen differential, which allows the output shafts to receive different amounts of torque.
-This design does not provide for traction when one wheel is spinning freely, where no torque exists, but provides excellent handling in less extreme situations.
-A typical Torsen II differential can deliver up to twice as much torque to the high-traction side before traction is exceeded at the low-traction side.

 A fairly recent innovation in automobiles is electronic traction control.
 It typically uses a vehicle's braking system to slow a spinning wheel.
 This forced slowing emulates the function of a limited-slip differential, and by using the brakes more aggressively to ensure wheels are being driven at the same speed, can also emulate a locking differential.
 This technique normally requires wheel sensors to detect when a wheel is slipping, and only activates when wheel slip is detected.
 Therefore, typically no mechanism exists to actively prevent wheel slip (i.e., locking the differential in advance of wheel slip is not possible); rather, the system is designed to expressly permit wheel slip to occur, and then to attempt to send torque to the wheels with the best traction.
 If preventing all-wheel slip is a requirement, this is a limiting design.